ypszi/custom_scripts/README.md

 ## package-release

-Deprecated.
-Sends a notification to Slack about a dh-slim package.
+Sends a notification to MS Teams about a dh-slim package.

 ### Arguments